naftalimurgor/web3-covalent-sdk/README.md

 console.info(xypools.items);
 ```

-### 5. Query Balances
+### 5. Query Token Balances for an Address

-To query balance balance of and address:
+To query token balance balance of and address:

 ```typescript
 const ethereumChainId = 1;